-Through March 2010, 14 sampling events have occurred.
+Through January 2011, 33 sampling events took place.
 The program was initially designed to try and capture up to four run-off events a year and sample during the July and September months to get samples representative of dry/low flow events.
 Each sampling event was to be conducted for three consecutive days.
 But Mother Nature had a different idea, and we had over a year of no significant rainfall events - except for when we were trying to conduct the dry weather sampling.
-The project has evolved and we are now sampling twice a month, one day only, at the stream sites and once a month at the WWTPs.
+The project evolved and we began sampling the stream sites twice a month, one day only, and once month at the WWTPs.